-What causes nightmares is a bit of a mystery.
-We know it doesn't involve Vecna dragging you into the Upside Down, but studies are slowly beginning to reveal more on this topic.
+What causes nightmares is a bit of a mystery (as is the reason why some people get full moon dreams or nightmares), but dream research is slowly beginning to reveal more.
 "Research shows nightmares may be caused by trauma, lack of sleep, medications, substance use, the viewing of horror films, reading scary books, and other disorders," says Dr. Phillips.

-Although nightmare science is still in its early stages, researchers have managed to identify three specific types of nightmares.
-Below, Dr. Phillips breaks them down and explains why you may be experiencing them.
-Plus, he offers a few ways to attempt to keep you sleep full of good dreams.
-Just remember: If your nightmares are inhibiting you from a good night's sleep or persisting, it's a good idea to talk to your doctor to find out what personalized changes you can make to keep your time in bed more peaceful.
+When those dreams show up as nightmares, they can take a few different forms.
+Below, Dr. Phillips breaks down the three types of nightmares and why you may be experiencing them, and offers a few strategies for keeping your sleep full of good dreams, instead.
+(Just remember: If your nightmares are regularly inhibiting you from a good night's sleep, it's a good idea to talk to your doctor to find out what personalized changes you can make to keep your time in bed more peaceful.)

 1. Idiopathic nightmares